jmp75/silverpieces/notebooks/Readme.md

 # Exploratory notebooks and notes

+To explore the notebooks in this folder you should do so using [Jupyter nbviewer](https://nbviewer.jupyter.org/github/jmp75/silverpieces/tree/master/notebooks) rather than github.

 ## Setup

 per202 - an occasion to also recreate from scratch a conda env.
 Update documentation.